RAIRLab/Peirce-My-Heart/README.md

 /src/ : source code for the application.

-/tests/ : testing source .test.ts files made with vitest and .spec.ts files made with Playwright.
+/tests/ : testing source .test.ts files made with vitest

 /.eslintignore : list of .js and .ts files the linter shouldn't look at